Cost of Living Comparison Between Australia and Canada Cost of Living Comparison Between Australia and Canada

 $2,500 buys a comfortable lifestyle in Australia, but in Canada it only works with careful planning outside the capital.
 Same money, very different lives.

-Should I move to Australia or Canada?
+Should I move to Australia or to Canada?

 Australia is the budget-friendly choice for expats – lower housing and daily costs.
 But cost isn't everything: visa policies, language, healthcare quality, and job markets all weigh in too.